 Ignoring the Importance of Clearly Defined User Roles

 CMMS software facilitates the creation of user roles and helps in defining access rights as processes and personnel change.
 Without a CMMS, setting up user roles and determining access rights often falls by the wayside during the implementation process because SOPs undergo modifications, personnel leave, new ones are hired, and old ones are promoted.
 When processes are not cross-checked with the actual user, intended procedures undergo circumvention and this can invite expensive mistakes.
-CMMS offers a centralized view of maintenance processes so it becomes easy to keep constant tabs of pending and upcoming PM schedules for optimized equipment performance and longevity.
+CMMS offers a centralized view of maintenance processes so it becomes easy to keep constant tabs on pending and upcoming PM schedules for optimized equipment performance and longevity.

 Disregarding the Human Factor